 City Manager Report 00-198, presented at PS&NS Committee on October 4, 2000 and at City Council on December 11, 2000 originally recommended a response time of 25 minutes 90% of the time.
-Between the December hearing and the February 7, 2001 hearing, discussions occurred between City staff, the managers of SDMSE, Fire Fighters Local 145 and Dr. Dunford.
-An agreement was reached to conduct the study through a 90-day trial period with the recommended a response time of 20 minutes, rather than 25 minutes, 90% of the time originally recommended by Dr. Dunford.
-It has been determined by Dr. Dunford during this study that the original 25 minute response time is appropriate for Level 4 calls.
-As such, the recommended contract change on Level 4 calls is from 15 to 25 minutes, 90% of the time for BLS ambulances.
-One operational augmentation was developed to insure ALS unit availability.
+In addition, one operational augmentation was subsequently developed in collaboration with Local 145 to insure ALS unit availability.
 There will be times when a BLS ambulance is not available to respond to a Priority 4 call, and it will be necessary to dispatch an ALS ambulance.
 When this occurs, the call will revert to a Priority 3 call, with a 15 minute, 90% of the time, response time.
 This was done to insure ALS units will be used effectively and be returned to available status more quickly.